NEIGHBORHOOD YOUTH FIRST IMPRESSIONS EXCHANGE

 YOUTH GOVERNMENT DAY

-The American Legion, Sheboygan County Council along with UW-Madison, Division of Extension is once again sponsoring Sheboygan County Youth Government Day to begin at the Sheboygan County Courthouse, 615 N. 6th Street Sheboygan, on Tuesday, April 15, 2020.
+The American Legion, Sheboygan County Council along with UW-Madison, Division of Extension is once again sponsoring Sheboygan County Youth Government Day to begin at the Sheboygan County Courthouse, 615 N. 6th Street Sheboygan, date TBD 2021.
 All of this is provided at no cost to you or your students.

 ***New This Year*** This year we will be shifting our focus from solely a civic engagement program to an additional component of workforce development.
 Our new educational objectives of this experience include: